How to Fix Slow External Hard Drive on Mac Without Losing Data - Qiling

 To safely export data from a slow external hard drive on Mac, download Qiling Mac drive recovery software and follow the three steps.

 Step 1.
-Launch Deep Data Recovery software.
-Select file types and click "Next" to start.
+Launch Deep Data Recovery software, select the desired file types, and click "Next" to initiate the recovery process.

 Select file types that you want to recover

 Step 2.
-Select the disk location (it can be an internal HDD/SSD or a removable storage device) where you lost data and files.
-Click the "Scan" button.
+Select the disk location where you lost data and files, then click the "Scan" button.

 select a location and click scan